 How will e4usa benefit your school?

-- The e4usa curriculum is a free, online guide that includes opportunities for teacher personalization and autonomy focused on student decision-making.
+- The e4usa curriculum is an online guide that includes opportunities for teacher personalization and autonomy focused on student decision-making.

 - e4usa provides a stipend to teachers who are selected to teach our course.
 We also provide funding for classroom materials and supplies.

 - e4usa is intended to broaden participation in engineering.
 The e4usa curriculum is intentionally designed to increase access to engineering by providing a curriculum that only requires the completion of Algebra I.

 - Students from your school who enroll in our e4usa course will be more likely to gain interest in engineering in the future, or be more aware of engineering concepts in their careers.
 This will contribute to the overall number of STEM-ready students who graduate from your school and contribute productively to the county, the state, and the nation.